Background

 EOF

-list appropriately in the finalize script that you set for the category.
+list appropriately in the finalize script set for the category.
 After the finalize script has been set, the nodes should be rebooted.

-When they come up, you should check that the files have been properly generated on the nodes:
+When they come up, you should check that the files have been correctly generated on the nodes:

 $ ip route show table ib0